-During 2016, the Foundation has three Board members who also serve as president or as officers of local banks where the Foundation has checking accounts and certificate of deposit.
-As of June 30, 2016 the checking accounts and certificate of deposit had a book balance of \$453,462.
+During 2018, the Foundation had Board member who serve as an officer of local banks where the Foundation has checking accounts.
+As of June 30, 2018 the checking accounts and certificate of deposit had a book balance of \$781,535.